While you are enrolled, you will get free access to a variety of apps either on our desktop computers on campus or on

 ICT’s desktops come equipped with a range of common apps.

-You can access further apps through the Citrix Receiver, including:
+You can access further apps on our desktops through the Citrix Receiver.
+This includes:

 We provide a range of apps that can be downloaded for your personal device.
 Many can be downloaded and used offline.

 CSD is a database used by the School of Chemistry that allows you to discover knowledge contained within over 650,000 crystal structures.